22 Free Road Trip Games for Couples

 This game is simple yet effective in helping you understand each other better.

-You can play this game anytime during your road trip while hanging out in the car or at night before going to sleep—the possibilities are endless!
+You can play this game anytime during your road trip, whether you’re hanging out in the car or at night before going to sleep—the possibilities are endless!

 Start by asking your partner ten questions about anything: their future goals, what they would do if they won the lottery, what kind of childhood they had, etc.